SAFe - Scaled Agile Framework

 It seems that Agile software development has been around forever, but in fact the Agile Manifesto was only released in 2001.
 That’s a pretty good sign that the Agile movement has achieved its goals.
 It shifted the balance of power and responsibility from management to developers.

-Today, the Scaled Agile Framework (SAFe) framework is an attempt to apply Agile principles on a larger scale.
-However, while it may seem like a logical extension in principle, SAFe has been criticized by longtime Agile practitioners like Ken Schwaber.
+Today, the Scaled Agile Framework (SAFe) framework is an attempt to apply Agile practices on a larger scale.
+However, while it may seem like a logical extension in principle, scaling agile has been criticized by longtime Agile practitioners like Ken Schwaber.

 To understand the critique of SAFe, we need to begin by looking at what it really is, what the four levels of the Scaled Agile Framework are, and how it compares to Scrum.
 Then, we can discuss each major problem highlighted by critics, the available solutions, and how Panaya’s Release Dynamix [RDx] fits into the picture.